 We accept surrendered horses or horses bailed from kill pens.
 Swingin’ D Horse Rescue nurses them back to health, evaluates and trains them, then adopts them to responsible owners.
 We require contracts for all adoptions.
 New owners commit to making their horse(s) the center of their world, and ensuring their protection and comfort forever.

-Shortly after we gave each other these magnificent Christmas gifts, we learned about the tragedy of American horses – like Bo and Aubrey – sold dirt cheap at auction so people in other countries.
-It’s illegal in America, but in other countries, people slap horse meat between two pieces of bread and eat them.
+Shortly after we gave each other these magnificent Christmas gifts, we learned about the tragedy of American horses – like Bo and Aubrey – sold dirt cheap at auction so people in other countries could slap their meat between to pieces of bread and eat them.
+It’s illegal in America, but in other countries, people eat horse meat – chemicals, hormones and all.

 When the U.S. shut down horse slaughterhouses in 2007, a new industry exploded, with the help of social media.
 Today, an estimated 100,000 to 130,000 American horses are shipped across the border to Mexican and Canadian slaughterhouses.
 The USDA estimates 92 percent of them are perfectly healthy.